-27 2.4 Stochastic Gradient Descent
+2.4 Stochastic Gradient Descent

-28 We will now fit a perceptron using the hinge loss with a very simple weights w in the direction of the negative gradient.
+- We will now fit a perceptron using the hinge loss with a very simple optimization technique.
+At each iteration, this algorithm updates the - weights w in the direction of the negative gradient.
 So first, let us compute